-Within film studies—itself an institutionalized area of academic study—film theory is a sub-field that has significant overlap with philosophy of film, even though the majority of its practitioners operate on significantly different philosophical assumptions than [Anglo-American] philosophers of film.
+Within film studies—itself an institutionalized area of academic study—film theory is a sub-field that has significant overlap with philosophy of film, even though most of its practitioners operate on significantly different philosophical assumptions than [Anglo-American] philosophers of film.
 This topic needs elaboration—more about this later.

 The person responsible for all of the business and production aspects of making and releasing a film.

-Different from an artist's studio, a production studio serves as a center for the production of film or other artistic product.
+Different from an artist’s studio, a production studio serves as a center for film production or that of other artistic product.
 A production company is responsible for the development and filming of a specific production or media broadcast.
 A production studio may or may not have a financial interest in the film or broadcast beyond that of facilities and other required components.
 Film productions are often shot in secured studios, with limited to no public access, for both privacy and safety reasons.

-The ritual view of communication is in contrast to a view of communication as simply a transmission of information.
+The ritual view of communication is in contrast to a view of communication as simply transmitting information.
 The ritual view conceptualizes communication as practice that shapes societies (Carey, 2009).

-The absence of a requirement to pay copyright holders for the right to use their creative work.
+A royalty-free creative work has no requirement to pay copyright holders for the right to use it.

 The use of humor, irony, exaggeration, or ridicule in a text in order to expose and criticize social groups, often in the context of contemporary politics and popular trends.